Heteroskedastic Gaussian Processes#

 We can typically divide the sources of uncertainty in our models into two categories.
 “Aleatoric” uncertainty (from the Latin word for dice or randomness) arises from the intrinsic variability of our system.
 “Epistemic” uncertainty (from the Greek word for knowledge) arises from how our observations are placed throughout the domain of interest.

-Gaussian Process (GP) models are a powerful tool to capture both of these sources of uncertainty.
+Gaussian Process (GP) models are powerful tools for capturing both of these sources of uncertainty.
 By considering the distribution of all functions that satisfy the conditions specified by the covariance kernel and the data, these models express low epistemic uncertainty near the observations and high epistemic uncertainty farther away.
 To incorporate aleatoric uncertainty, the standard GP model assumes additive white noise with constant magnitude throughout the domain.
 However, this “homoskedastic” model can do a poor job of representing your system if some regions have higher variance than others.
 Among other fields, this is particularly common in the experimental sciences, where varying experimental parameters can affect both the magnitude and the variability of the response.
-Explicitly incorporating the dependence (and inter-dependence) of noise on the inputs and outputs can lead to a better understanding of the mean behavior as well as a more informative landscape for optimization, for example.
+Explicitly incorporating the dependence (and interdependence) of noise on the inputs and outputs can lead to a better understanding of the mean behavior as well as a more informative landscape for optimization, for example.

 Data#